warrendeleon/rn-warrendeleon/docs/planning/epics/EPIC-006-splash-screen-loading-animation.md

 This epic is complete when:

-1. ✅ Native Splash Screens: Working on both iOS and Android with platform-appropriate behaviour
+1. [x] Native Splash Screens: Working on both iOS and Android with platform-appropriate behaviour
-2. ✅ Logo Animation: Lottie animation renders correctly in light and dark themes
+2. [x] Logo Animation: Lottie animation renders correctly in light and dark themes
-3. ✅ Loading Orchestration: All data fetches dispatched, loading states handled, navigation triggered
+3. [x] Loading Orchestration: All data fetches dispatched, loading states handled, navigation triggered
-4. ✅ Error Handling: Graceful error recovery with retry option
+4. [x] Error Handling: Graceful error recovery with retry option
-5. ✅ All Tests Pass: RNTL coverage for SplashScreen and Logo components
+5. [x] All Tests Pass: RNTL coverage for SplashScreen and Logo components
-6. ✅ No Regressions: Existing functionality unchanged
+6. [x] No Regressions: Existing functionality unchanged
-7. ✅ Performance: Smooth animation on low-end devices, no ANR/freezing
+7. [x] Performance: Smooth animation on low-end devices, no ANR/freezing

 ---